 Builders Club- Builders Club is the middle school version of the high school Key Club and the adult Kiwanis Club organization.
 Students from all grade levels are eligible to join and become involved in a variety of service projects.
 Meetings are held one time per month.
 Interested students should listen for meeting announcements on Channel 10 in the fall.

 Channel 10 - The Channel 10 crew is responsible for our television morning announcement broadcasts.
 The crew is made up of 6th, 7th and 8th graders.
 Auditions for news anchors and tech crew are held each spring.
 These positions rotate throughout the year to allow for more student participation.

 Chess Club -The chess club meets to improve strategies, skills, and techniques vital to the game of chess.
 It is a great way to learn more about the game of chess.

 Destination Imagination - (DI) is the largest worldwide creative problem-solving program for young people in kindergarten through college.
 This program offers students at every level a unique opportunity to participate in challenging and motivating activities while developing lifelong skills such as teamwork and commitment.
 DI encourages children to build on their strengths and to discover skills they never knew they possessed, be they technical, theatrical, analytical, linguistic, or musical.
 The emphasis is on the “process,” the learning that takes place as the teams prepare their challenge solutions.

 Advisor – Mrs. Meredith Muccio

 Lego Olympiad - The Rocky River Middle School Lego Club's goal is to spark student interest in math, science, engineering, and architecture.
-Monthly meetings entice students to think outside the box and allow them to compete in mini competitions in a themed category.
+Bi-weekly meetings entice students to think outside the box and allow them to collaborate with fellow Lego enthusiasts.
 By participating in Lego Club, students gain a number of skills including modeling, teamwork, presentation and creativity.

 Advisor- Mr. Matt England